ffcmarcellino/airbnb-price-prediction/README.md

 print("OSR²: " + str(results["test_score"].mean()))
 ```

-    R²: 0.6800847075976495
+    R²: 0.6800847075976497
-    OSR²: 0.6687950671729729
+    OSR²: 0.6687950671729456

-We can see a small difference between the R² (training set) and the Out-of-Sample R² (test set) due to overfitting.
+We can see a difference between the R² (training set) and the Out-of-Sample R² (test set) due to overfitting, although I was expecting a larger difference.
 This gap can be reduced by removing some irrelevant features from the dataset.
 In order to select the features, I'll analyze the p-values of each feature (probability that the true coefficient is zero) and remove the ones with p-value > 5%

 ```python